michaelbradley91/Pipes/NewPipeExample.md

 * Return null if you could not find a receiver / sender.
 * Aim to **Resolve the Pipe System**

 A pipe system is called **resolved** if it is impossible for any sender's message to move closer to a receiver.
-Therefore, all messages should be pushed down the pipe system as far as possible.
+All messages should be pushed down the pipe system as far as possible.

-**Note:** You can rely on the FindSender / FindReceiver function only being run by one thread at a time.
+**Note:** You can rely on the FindSender / FindReceiver function to only be run by one thread at a time.
 In fact, only one thread can run within an entire pipe system at any one time.

 ### Implementing FindReceiver